Arrow-right Camera

 PARIS – This was an afternoon of agony when all the easy things were difficult, and the difficult things spiraled into existential crises.
 With 28 unblemished years at stake, the U.S. women’s basketball team’s fate was determined by mere inches at the final buzzer.

-A buoyant Bercy Arena crowd was treated to a tense gold medal final Sunday, but the United States was the last team standing thanks to a 10-point second half comeback that delivered a 67-66 victory over France.
+A buoyant Bercy Arena crowd was treated to a tense gold -medal final Sunday, but the United States was the last team standing thanks to a 10-point second -half comeback that delivered a 67-66 victory over France.
 With the win against the host country, the United States captured its eighth consecutive Olympic gold medal, won its 61st straight Olympic game and improved its overall record to 78-3 in the Olympics.

 Few, if any, of the previous 77 victories were this challenging.
 The Americans’ breezy run through the tournament – they won their first five games by at least 13 points and by an average of 18.6 points – encountered major turbulence against an active and physical French team that had a chance to force overtime at the buzzer.
-Gabby Williams made a leaning, contested jumper near the three-point arc, but the officials ruled that her left foot was on the line when she released her shot.
+Gabby Williams made a leaning, contested jumper near the 3-point arc, but the officials ruled that her left foot was on the line when she released her shot.
 Some of the French players, in disbelief at their poor fortune after such a gutsy performance, couldn’t hold back their tears.

-“I knew it was a two-pointer straight away,” said Williams, who brushed off a question about whether she had been fouled on the game-deciding play.
+“I knew it was a 2-pointer straight away,” said Williams, who brushed off a question about whether she had been fouled on the game-deciding play.
 “It was very difficult for me to stop in time.
 I don’t think we should hold our heads down.
 There’s a little bit of disappointment, but once that pill has been swallowed we can celebrate the silver medal.
 What we’ve done is inspirational.”

 The U.S. team didn’t bother waiting for a video replay to begin celebrating in front of the team’s bench.
 LeBron James, Carmelo Anthony, Vanessa Bryant, Sue Bird and Megan Rapinoe cheered along from nearby courtside seats, relieved that the women’s team hadn’t suffered its first Olympic defeat since the semifinals of the 1992 Olympics.
-The women’s basketball team delivered the United States’ 40th and final gold medal at the Paris Olympics, tying it with China for first in the gold medal standings.
+The women’s basketball team delivered the United States’ 40th and final gold medal at the Paris Olympics, tying it with China for first in the gold -medal standings.
 The United States led China, 126-91, in overall medals.

 A’ja Wilson, who shook off a slow start to finish with game highs of 21 points and 13 rebounds, was named tournament MVP.
 Veteran guard Diana Taurasi secured her sixth gold medal, setting a record for any men’s or women’s basketball player.
 Breanna Stewart joined Wilson on the all-tournament team with Williams, Australia’s Alanna Smith and Belgium’s Emma Meesseman.
 Earlier Sunday, Australia beat Belgium 85-81 for bronze.